sabbir-tanvir/Kacha-Bazar/README.md

         <li><strong>Feedback Section:</strong> Customers can provide their feedback directly on the website.</li>
         <li><strong>User-Friendly Navigation:</strong> The website is designed for easy navigation, ensuring a seamless shopping experience.</li>
         <li><strong>Simple Ordering Process:</strong> Placing an order is straightforward and hassle-free.</li>
+        <li><strong>Admin Panel:</strong> To control the whole Database and edit the content on the website for Admin is easier and simple to understand.</li>
     </ul>
     <p>Feel free to explore the project and contribute!</p>
 </body>